 Grantee Photo: Carbon Ethics (Indonesia)

-Fish provide 3.3 billion people with 20% of their animal protein and up to 10% of people worldwide rely on fishing for their livelihood.
-Source: UN FAO
+Fish provide 3.3 billion people with 20% of their animal protein—and up to 10% of people worldwide rely on fishing for their livelihood.
+Supporting fisheries science, policy, and innovation will allow fish and fishing communities to adapt and survive climate change.

 Grantee Photo: Ocean Purpose Project (Singapore)